-Here we show that HIV-1 RNA contains multiple m6A peaks enriched in the 5' and 3' UTRs and within several coding genes.
+Here we show that HIV-1 RNA contains multiple m6A modifications enriched in the 5' and 3' UTRs and within several coding genes.
+We mapped the specific sites in HIV-1 RNA bound by YTHDF proteins in HIV-1-infected cells.
 We found that overexpression of YTHDF proteins in target cells significantly inhibited HIV-1 infection, while knockdown of these proteins in primary CD4+ T-cells enhanced HIV-1 infection.
-We mapped the specific sites in HIV-1 RNA bound by YTHDF proteins in HIV-1-infected cells.
-Furthermore, knockdown of the m6A writers (METTL3 and METTL14) or the eraser FTO decreased or increased HIV-1 Gag synthesis and viral release in virus producer cells, respectively.
+Furthermore, knockdown of the m6A writers or the erasers decreased or increased HIV-1 Gag synthesis and virion release in virus producer cells, respectively.
 Our findings suggest important functions of the m6A reader, writer, and eraser proteins in modulating HIV-1 gene expression and viral infection through the m6A modification of HIV-1 RNA.

 Results

 HIV-1 RNA genome contains m6A modifications.
-Because HIV-1 genomic RNA (gRNA) and mRNA are transcribed in the nucleus, they are speculated to be m6A methylated in cells.
-To investigate the presence of m6A in HIV-1 RNA, we transfected HEK293T cells with a plasmid containing full-length HIV-1 proviral DNA (pNL4-3) and extracted total RNA from these cells.
-Immunoprecipitation with m6A-specific antibodies was performed, followed by high-throughput RNA sequencing (m6A-seq) (14) to map the m6A RNA modification within HIV-1 RNA.
-The results show that m6A is widely distributed in HIV-1 RNA, and is enriched in the 5' and 3' UTRs and within overlapped HIV-1 coding genes, such as tat, rev, env, and nef (Fig. 1A and Supplemental Table S1).
-Furthermore, we also used a modified m6A-seq method, m6A-CLIP-seq (crosslinking and immunoprecipitation combined with RNA-seq) (14,28), to identify m6A sites with a higher resolution using RNA samples from CD4+ Jurkat T-cells infected with replication-competent HIV-1NL4-3.
-The peaks are shown partially overlapped on the m6A map acquired from m6A-seq (Fig. 1A).
-As examples, we demonstrate the high read density of m6A sites in the overlapped region of HIV-1 env and rev genes (Fig. 1B) and 3' UTR (Fig. 1C).
+To investigate the presence of m6A in HIV-1 RNA and to map the m6A modification within HIV-1 RNA, we isolated RNA samples from CD4+ Jurkat T-cells or primary CD4+ T-cells infected with replication-competent HIV-1NL4-3, and performed immunoprecipitation (IP) with poly(A)-enriched RNA using m6A-specific antibodies, followed by high-throughput RNA sequencing (m6A-seq) (Dominissini et al., 2012).
+We identified similar profiles of m6A peaks in HIV-1 RNA from these two cell types, which are mainly enriched in the 5' and 3' UTRs as well as the rev and gag genes of the HIV-1 genome (Figure 1A, 1B).
+To confirm m6A modification of HIV-1 RNA from virus producer cells, we transfected HEK293T cells with a plasmid containing full-length HIV-1 proviral DNA (pNL4-3) and extracted total RNA from the transfected cells.
+Using the same m6A-seq approach, we identified multiple m6A peaks in HIV-1 RNA, which are enriched in the 5' and 3' UTRs and within overlapped HIV-1 coding genes, such as tat, rev, env, and nef (Figure 1–figure supplement 1).
+These results confirm the m6A modification of HIV-1 RNA despite some differences in m6A distributions in HIV-1 infected CD4+ T-cells compared to transfected HEK293T cells.